abwelch1/codewars-may/README.md

 ### Phase 2:
 Congrats on successfully deploying the pod!

-You are likely already aware of this after reviewing scraps.go, but the pod you deployed is running a RESTful API application.
+You are likely already aware of this after reviewing scraps.go, but the pod you deployed is running a simple RESTful API.

-Your objective for phase two is to send a request with the correct value to the running pod, in order to retrieve the flag response from the api!
+Your objective for phase two is to configure and execute the proper request to retrieve the flag response from the api.

+HINTS:
+* You likely noticed the file curl_command.sh.
+This file outlines the basic structure of the request.
+Your job is to supply the correct values for each occurence of ???
+* execute curl_command.sh: ```./curl_command.sh```
+* Review scraps.go!
+* base64 decode the value you send in the request

 HOW TO SUBMIT FOR POINTS:
 * Paste the flag output into **your team's breakout room chat**